learnpoint/piko/README.md

 - All common file types are supported.
 - `index.html` is served by default on requests to folders.
 - Browser(s) are automatically reloaded on file changes.
 The reload functionality is implemented through websockets using dynamic javascript page injection.
 - Multiple instances of Serve are allowed.
-When you start (a new instance of) Serve, the port is dynamically selected and printed to the terminal.
+When you start (a new instance of) Serve, without specifying a port, the port is dynamically selected and printed to the terminal.
 Default port is `3333`.
 - Requests to non-existing files will recieve a 404 response.
 If a there's a `404.html` file in the root folder, the response will be populated with the content of that file.
 - Responses are compressed with gzip or brotly (whatever the browser supports).
 - Only http is supported.
 There's no plan to implement https, h2 or h3.
 Serve is not designed for production.